 4 Point Home Inspection: The Inspection You Need to Keep Your Homeowners Insurance

 Insurance companies lose $2.5 billion a year in non-hurricane water damage.
-14,000 homeowners deal with water leak emergencies every day.
+Fourteen thousand homeowners deal with water leak emergencies every day.
 To mitigate their risk, insurance companies in Florida often insist on a 4-point inspection if the home is over 40 years old.

 For Florida Homes Over 40 Years Old

 The 4-point inspection is often required by your insurance company for homes over 40 years old and rental properties over 30 years old.
-Homes in high-risk flood or evacuation zones are likely to be a focus of an insurance company’s scrutiny.
-This is a guideline; each insurance company has their own underwriting criteria.
+Homes in high-risk flood or evacuation zones are likely to be a focus of an insurance company's scrutiny.
+Forty years is a guideline as each insurance company has its specific underwriting criteria.

 What Does The Inspection Rate

-The four points include: HVAC (Heating, Ventilation, and Air Conditioning), electrical wiring and panels, plumbing connections and fixtures, and your roof.
+The four points include HVAC (Heating, Ventilation, and Air Conditioning), electrical wiring and panels, plumbing connections and fixtures, and your roof.
 Insurance companies want to know what they are insuring.
-This is a non-evasive inspection of the visible components of the four systems.
-Although this type of inspection may uncover safety issues, it is not a safety inspection.
+The four-point is a non-evasive inspection of the visible components of the four systems.
+Although this type of review may uncover safety issues, it is not a safety inspection.

 How Do I Pass The Inspection

 4-point inspections are pass or fail.
-This is different than the Wind Mitigation Inspection.
+The binary outcome is different than the Wind Mitigation Inspection.
 Your insurance company uses the 4-point inspection to decide whether they will offer coverage for your property at all.
 It is a binary outcome.

 Your home can fail inspection.
-Some reasons include: not having central heat and air, a damaged roof, aluminum wire (which is more likely overheat and cause a fire), polybutylene plumbing (which can burst), and a hot water heater over 18 years old (which can also burst).
+Some reasons include: not having central heat and air, a damaged roof, aluminum wire (which is more likely overheat and cause a fire), polybutylene plumbing (which can burst), and a water heater over 18 years old (which can also break).

-Don't worry, the insurance company may give you an opportunity to correct these issues so you can still get insurance.
+The insurance company may allow you to correct these issues so you can still get insurance.

-The 4-point inspection was recently expanded to include more data for you and the insurance carrier.
+Florida inspectors recently expanded the 4-point inspection to include more data for you and the insurance carrier.
 For example:

 - More photos are required, including the slope of each side of the roof.

-- The Hazards Present of the electrical system is expanded.
+- The Hazards Present of the electrical system is more comprehensive.

-- Additional questions including: Is there a temperature pressure relief valve on the water heater?
+- Additional questions including: Are there a temperature-pressure relief valve on the water heater?

 Format of the 4-point Inspection Form

 Those insurance companies are nit-picky about their forms.
 The 4-point inspection form is not standardized.
-You want to make sure the inspector is using the form that your insurance company accepts.
+You want to make sure the inspector is using the standardized form that your insurance company accepts.
 Your agent should have that information or contact the insurance company directly.
-If you’re getting a home inspection, ask if the inspection company offers a discount to transfer the required information to the 4-point form.
-Unfortunately, you can’t just submit the full home inspection.
-They don’t want to dig through a long report to find what they’re looking for.
+If you're getting a home inspection, ask if the inspection company offers a discount to transfer the information necessary on the 4-point form.
+Unfortunately, you can't just submit the full home inspection.
 On the bright side, the inspection is good for three years.

 Underwriting Decisions From The Carriers

 You and your family benefit by fixing issues that can cause a fire and installing building features that reduce the likelihood of damage.
 Bad electrical wiring can cause a fire.
 Homeowners are at a higher risk of fire than they realize.
-69% of fires are caused by bad wiring and related equipment.
+69% of fires occur due to bad wiring and related equipment.

 A roof near the end of its useful life is more likely to leak.
 Insurance companies usually require that your roof have at least three years of life left in it.
-Most standard asphalt roofs should be repaired every 15-20 years.
+Most standard asphalt roofs need an update every 15-20 years.
 Although an inspection is good for three years, if your roof is close to needing replacement, you may have to prove its life expectancy the following year.
-It’s probably a good idea to start saving for a new one.
+It's probably a good idea to start saving for a new one.